h2v23/sagoboot/README.md

 ## Event

-If you are noted, your application only boots when calling `$app->boot()`, look more closely in this method:
+If you are noted, your application only boots when call `$app->boot()`, look more closely in this method:

     $this->make('EventsHelper')->fire('boot');

-The event `boot` is a system designed for booting, for that, you can add more logical after even before system boot, just use
+The event `boot` is a system designed for booting, for that, you can add your custom logic after or before system boot, see this:

     $app->addEvent('your_custome_event', function() {
           // Your logical